 The International Standards Organization defines “Architecture” as follows “architecture: conceptualization of the form, function, and fitness-for-purpose of an enterprise (3.4) in its environment (3.9), as embodied in the elements of the enterprise, the relationships between those elements, the relationship of the enterprise to its environment and the principles guiding the design and evolution of the enterprise”

 The key phrase here in this definition is “fitness-for-purpose”.
-Without undertaking a detailed enterprise architectural design program there is a very high probability that the outcome for the digital transformation program will not meet the expected results and the implemented environment may end up not being “fit-for-purpose”
+Without undertaking a detailed enterprise architectural design program there is a very high probability that the outcome of the digital transformation program will not meet the expected results and the implemented environment may end up not being “fit for purpose”

 Drawing on the analogy of building a house, we can liken ICT infrastructure to the foundation of a house.
 The core infrastructure, which includes networks, data centres, hardware and security systems, etc., is fundamental to successful digital transformation.
-This is recognised in a report published by the Organization for Economic Cooperation and Development (OECD) which states
+This is recognized in a report published by the Organization for Economic Cooperation and Development (OECD) which states:

-If there is a crack in this foundation the whole digital transformation structure is in risk of collapse.
+If there is a crack in this foundation the whole digital transformation structure is at risk of collapse.
 It is critical that the correct infrastructure is in place to support the goals of a digital transformation program.
 It is also critical that international standards such as ITIL and ISO are implemented in constructing the foundation.
-Without rigorous attention to standards the possibility of cracks appearing in the digital transformation foundation will increase significantly leading to service outages and service disruption and ultimately failure.
+Without rigorous attention to standards, the possibility of cracks appearing in the digital transformation foundation will increase significantly leading to service outages and service disruption, and ultimately failure.

-These are the critical support services such as cloud infrastructure management, cybersecurity, activity monitoring and interventions, backup management, disaster recovery, etc. They are the back-office services that do the heavy lifting to support the innovative front-of-house applications.
-As digital transformation programs are increasingly complex and depend on high-availability environments, ensuring that the supporting environment is operational to at least to a three 9s level (99.9% uptime) is critical.
+These are the critical support services such as cloud infrastructure management, cybersecurity, activity monitoring, and interventions, backup management, disaster recovery, etc. They are the back-office services that do the heavy lifting to support the innovative front-of-house applications.
+As digital transformation programs are increasingly complex and depend on high-availability environments, ensuring that the supporting environment is operational to at least a three 9s level (99.9% uptime) is critical.
 If digital transformation is successful the operational environment will be 24/7 365 days.
-It will not be possible to provide a support environment which is less than a 24/7 service.
+It will not be possible to provide a supportive environment that is less than a 24/7 service.
 Typically many public sector ICT departments in the Caribbean do not provide such support.
-Equally having all expertise inhouse will not be practicable both in terms of cost and availability of expertise.
-This is particularly so with small countries where there may be challenges with government budgets and skillset availability.
+Equally having all expertise in-house will not be practicable both in terms of cost and availability of expertise.
+This is particularly so in small countries where there may be challenges with government budgets and skillset availability.